bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 :ref:`userguide_embed_apps`
     These are Bokeh documents that are backed by a Bokeh Server.
-In addition to all the features of standalone documents, it is also possible to connect events and tools to real Python callbacks, to execute that execute in the Bokeh server.
+In addition to all the features of standalone documents, it is also possible to connect events and tools to real Python callbacks, that execute in the Bokeh server.
 See :ref:`userguide_server` for more information about creating and running Bokeh apps.